prometheus-operator/prometheus-operator/Documentation/rbac.md

 lead: ""
 images: []
 draft: false
-description: High Availability is a must for the monitoring infrastructure.
+description: Role-based access control for the Prometheus operator
-date: "2021-03-08T08:49:31+00:00"
 ---

 [Role-based access control](https://en.wikipedia.org/wiki/Role-based_access_control) (RBAC) for the Prometheus Operator involves two parts, RBAC rules for the Operator itself and RBAC rules for the Prometheus Pods themselves created by the Operator as Prometheus requires access to the Kubernetes API for target and Alertmanager discovery.